San7o/Brenta-Engine/README.md

 ![Brenta-Engine-Banner](./utils/docs-images/brenta-engine-banner.png)

-**Brenta Engine** is a simple 3D graphics engine written in modern C++/OpenGL using a hybrid scene-graph and Entity Component System architecture.
+**Brenta Engine** is a simple 3D graphics engine written in modern C++/OpenGL using a hybrid node-graph and Entity Component System architecture.

 Check out [DESIGN.md](./docs/DESIGN.md) for an overview of